-Now wrap the nylon strap around the safe, tighten it using the built-in ratchet, or secure it with rope or a logistics strap.
+Now wrap the nylon supporting straps around the safe, tighten it using the built-in ratchet, or secure it with rope or a logistics strap.

 Once the safe is on the truck, push it against a wall or the bulkhead, remove the dolly, and strap it in place with at least three logistics straps.

 On smaller trucks, safes should be placed in the center of the cargo area, ideally between the front and rear axles, to distribute the weight evenly.